Project-OpenBytes/portex/docs/source/schema/basic_grammar.rst

    ...: ...
    ...: ...

 Schema provides the basic key ``type``.
-Its value means the type of the data and presented by a JSON string.
+Its value means the type of data and presented by a JSON string.
 The bulitin supported types can be found in :doc:`/schema/primitive_types` and :doc:`/schema/complex_types/index`.

-The most important feature of OpenBytes schema is that the type is configuable, different types has different parameters.
+The most important feature of OpenBytes schema is that the type is configurable, different types has different parameters.

 For example, the :ref:`numeric types <numeric_types>` ``int`` has parameters ``minimum`` and ``maximum`` which limits the range of the ``int`` number.

-So a integer in range 0~100 can be defined:
+So an integer in the range 0~100 can be defined:

 .. code:: yaml